dosaboy/searchkit/README.md

 The `SequenceSearchDef` class supports matching string sequences ("sections") over multiple lines by matching a start, end and optional body in between.
 These section components are each defined with their own `SearchDef` object.

+### Search Constraints

+If searching e.g. a log file where each line starts with a timestamp and you only want results that match after a specific time then you can use ```search.constraints.SearchConstraintSearchSince``` and apply to either the whole file or each line in turn.
+The latter allows constraints to be associated with a SearchDef and therefore only apply within the context of that search.

 ## Installation

 searchkit is packaged in [pypi](https://pypi.org/project/searchkit) and can be installed as follows: